Day 1

 Day 6

-Mongolian Countryside Guided Tour.
-Departure to Russia
+Mongolian Countryside Guided Tour

 The Mongolian countryside has been described by some as an Asian Switzerland.
 You’ll be able to decide for yourself as we take a bus trip through the beautiful landscapes and have a typical lunch at a nomadic herder’s ger camp.
 There, you’ll watch a display which showcases the incredible horsemanship of the local people.
 Later, we reboard our private train and continue onto Russia.